open-cloud/open-cloud.github.io.old/1_user.md

 The *Privileges* tab is used to grant other users Admin privileges for the deployment.

-The *Site Deployments* tab is used to Sites to the *Controller* that is responsible for Nodes at the Site.
+The *Sites* tab is used to allow Sites to host nodes on the Deployment.
+To host Nodes, there must be a *Controller* that is responsible for Nodes at the Site.
 For example, in the case of an OpenStack cluster, the Controller effectively connects XOS to the Nove, Neutron, and Keystone services running on the OpenStack head